 A subset of new and enhanced AI-related master's programs will far exceed the essential requirements presented in this document and will produce world-class graduates.
-Vector will work with employers and AI experts to develop guidance and supports for world-class AI-related master's programs in the near future.
+Vector will work with employers and AI experts to develop guidance and supports for world-class AI-related master's programs.